softlab-unimore/gri_qa/test/README.md

-# gri_qa

 ## How to run the experiments

+Move the directory `../dataset/` into this directory.
 Run one of the `test` files in the main directory.
 Specify the name of the dataset you want to test, e.g. `gri-qa_extra.csv`.
-The name must exactly match the file name inside the `dataset` dir
+The name must exactly match the file name inside the `dataset` dir.

 ```
-python3 [TEST_SCRIPT] --dataset [DATASET_NAME]
+python3 {TEST_SCRIPT} --dataset {DATASET_NAME} --type [one-table | multi-table]
 ```

-The script will save the results in `results/[DATASET_NAME]` dir.
+The script will save the results in `results/{DATASET_NAME}` dir.
 The results include the CO2 emissions of the model and the csv predictions with/without the boolean matches.

 ## How to evaluate the experiments